Dynamic Maintenance of Kernel Density Estimation Data Structure: From Practice to Theory: Impact Statement

 \paragraph{Roadmap.}

-Section~\ref{app:preli} presents the basic definitons and lemmas.
+Section~\ref{app:preli} presents the basic definitions and lemmas.
 Section~\ref{app:technical} presents the technical claims for the proof of our main result.
-Section~\ref{app:data} consists of four subsections: Initialize part, Update part, Query part and LSH part of our data structure.
+Section~\ref{app:data} consists of four subsections: Initialize part, Update part, Query part, and LSH part of our data structure.
 Each section presents the corresponding algorithm and proof of running time.
-Section~\ref{app:correctness} presents the correctness of our data structure.
+We provide a proof sketch for correctness in Section~\ref{sec:correctness}.
+Section~\ref{app:correctness} presents the detailed proof of the correctness of our data structure.
 Section~\ref{app:adversary} presents how to change our algorithm into an adaptive algorithm.
-Section~\ref{app:lipschitz} presents the Lipschitz property of kernel function.
+Section~\ref{app:lipschitz} presents the Lipschitz property of the kernel function.